tochiu/c8/README.md

 In this case, the visual representation of the data region showcases the IBM graphic that is saved in the rom.

 > [!NOTE]
 > This dissassembler doubles as a memory viewer.
-The memory layout in the debugger is simply an up-to-date dissasembly of program memory.
+The memory panel in the debugger is simply an up-to-date dissasembly of program memory.

-`c8 check` tool built on top of the disassembler that will check a rom for bad execution branches.
+`c8 check` is a tool built on top of the disassembler that checks a rom for bad execution branches.
 It accomplishes this by running the disassembler on the program and logging areas where proven (`X` label) or valid (`O` label) instructions can lead to executing an invalid instruction.

 ### Debugging